aflevel/IMIresist_vs_TEMPtol/README.md

 <h1 align="center">IMIresist_vs_TEMPtol</h1>
-This suite of R scripts allows to replicate the analysis proposed in Fournier-Level et al. (2018, submitted) If you require some futher support or information please email Alex Fournier-Level (afournier@unimelb.edu.au)
+This suite of R scripts allows to replicate the analysis proposed in Fournier-Level et al. (2019) Nat.
+Eco. & Evo.
+If you require some futher support or information please email Alex Fournier-Level (afournier@unimelb.edu.au)

 ## Installation Usage and Dependencies:
-The scripts require to first source and unzip the data archive that can be found here: **not public yet, please email afournier@unimelb.edu.au**
+The scripts require to first source and unzip the data archive that can be found here: **https://doi.org/10.26 188/5b592f305226b**

 The following R packages need to be installed to execute the scripts:
 - lme4